 Blankets, duvets, quilts, comforters and sheets are made using a variety of textile types.
 Blankets are often woven from wool, cotton or a synthetic yarn.
 Duvets and comforters are typically a cotton sheath encasing a filling composed of down feathers, cotton batting, wool or a synthetic material.
 Duvets are meant to be used with a removable, washable cover, while comforters might be used on their own with a set of sheets.

-It is best to choose natural materials for your sheets like cotton or silk for health and environmental reasons.
+It is best to choose natural materials for your sheets like cotton, linen or silk for health and environmental reasons.
 But remember that growing and processing cotton is one of the most pesticide and chemical heavy activities.
 So try to choose organic cotton if you can afford it, or buy second-hand sheets and blankets to reduce your impact.
 I often find wonderful vintage sheets at my local thrift store.
 The quality is much higher than modern sheets and they are quite a bargain!
 Sometimes there are small tears or holes, but these can easily be repaired.

 Quilting traditions grew out of the necessity for warm bedding when there was limited access to quality fabrics.
 Quilts join together scraps of fabric to make larger pieces with old fabric used for warmth in between the layers.
 If you are crafty and like to sew, make your own quilt or buy an artisan one for a unique look in your home.
 Look at these beautiful examples of Amish and Hawaiian traditional quilts!
 You can also find amazing warm woven blankets from around the world from wool and cotton materials.

-Below is a list of several companies selling natural mattresses, futons, bedding and pillows:
+Following is a list of several companies selling natural mattresses, futons, bedding and pillows:

 Coco-Mat: this Greek company sells innovative natural mattresses and bedding worldwide